reduct/component/README.md

 ## PropType validators
-The PropType validators are a key feature of the NodeProto - They validate your props, and optionally transform the values into the requested ones by the validator.
+The PropType validators are a key feature of the NodeProto - They validate your props, and optionally transform the values into the requested types by the validator.

 F.e. if your component expects a `Number` as a prop with the name `myProp`, and you can't pass in the prop directly via JS, you can create a dataset property with the given name on the target element with a `Number` as the value e.g. `data-myProp="2"`.
-The component itself does have prop with the name `myProp` and the value of `2` at this moment.

 ##### propTypes.isRequired
 Will expect that the given key is present in either the passed Props-Object, the elements dataset or in the `getDefaultProps()` method.

 ##### propTypes.isOptional
 Will log an info message into the UA's console if the given key is not present in either the passed Props-Object, the elements dataset or in the `getDefaultProps()` method.

 ##### propTypes.isNumber.isRequired
 Like the basic `propTypes.isRequired` validator, but it also expects that the value is either a `Number`, or a `String` containing a `Number`.

 ##### propTypes.isNumber.isOptional
 Like the basic `propTypes.isOptional` validator, but will also expect a `Number` as the value.

 ##### propTypes.isObject.isRequired
 Like the basic `propTypes.isRequired` validator, but it also expects that the value is either a valid `Object`, or a `String` containing a JSON `Object`.

 ##### propTypes.isObject.isOptional
 Like the basic `propTypes.isOptional` validator, but will also expect a `Object` as the value.